MoyasiGinko/E-commerce-project/README.md

 npm install
 ```

-3. Modify your local environment: To setup your environment variables, you need to create a `.env` file in the root directory of the project and add the following line:
+3. Modify your local environment: To set your environment variables, you need to create a `.env` file in the root directory of the project and add the following line:

 - For development: PORT is optional, if not provided, the app will run on port 3000.
 ```bash